zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_16.png "")

 7. Double click on 'Measures'.
-It will Zoom into next level.
+It will zoom into next level.
    ![](./images/image14_17.0.png "")

-   Now double click on 'Profit', it will take you further next level.
+   Now double click on 'Profit', it will take you to a further next level.
    ![](./images/image14_17.1.png "")

-    Now double click on 'Margin', it will take you further to next level(i.e, at sales level).
+    Now double click on 'Margin', it will take you further to next level (i.e, at sales level).
    ![](./images/image14_17.2.png "")

-   Select 'Sales' and click 'Keep Only'.
+   Select 'Sales' and click **Keep Only**.
 Now you are analyzing only Sales numbers and you have removed the rest of the members from your sheet.

     ![](./images/image14_17.png "")

-8. In the 'Smart view' ribbon click 'Undo'.
+8. In the 'Smart View' ribbon click **Undo**.
 Undo reverses the last change you made to the data.
     ![](./images/image14_18.png "")

-9. In the 'Smart view ribbon' click 'Redo'.
+9. In the 'Smart View ribbon' click **Redo**.
 It will take you back to the sheet prior to the Undo.

-10. Click on 'Year' and select 'Keep only'.
-Click on Sales and change it to Measures by clicking 'Zoom out' on sales 3 times.
+10. Click on 'Year' and click **Keep only**.
+Click on Sales and change it to Measures by clicking 'Zoom out' on sales three times.

     Create the below report by zooming into next level of Year dimension and Measures dimension.
     ![](./images/image14_99.png "")

 11. Pivot to POV:

     a.
-Click on 'POV' in 'Essbase' ribbon.
+Click **POV** in 'Essbase' ribbon.

     ![](./images/image14_19.png "")